 2 Tbsp arrowroot powder + ¼ cup water

-*Check your labels to make sure these ingredients are Whole30 compliant.
+*Check your labels to make sure these ingredients are Whole30 compatible.
 See our Whole30 Approved page for our preferred bacon and bone broth brands.

 PLACE chopped butternut squash in a microwave safe bowl and cover with a damp paper towel.
 Microwave on high for 8-12 minutes or until cooked through and fork tender.
 Add the squash to your food processor with the blade attachment and pulse until smooth.
 Add coconut milk and herbs to the food processor and blend until combined.